 Assembling the Harambe System

 Putting together a band resistance system is very straightforward since there are only a handful of pieces of equipment.
-The only potential snag with the Harambe System is related to the sling or pulley system that attaches the band to the bar.
-The good news is that instructions are available on the corporate website, and once a person does it a few times, it is very simple.
+The only potential snag with the Harambe System is the sling or pulley system that attaches the band to the bar.
+Assembly instructions are available on the corporate website, and once you do it a few times, it is very simple.

 RELATED: The Gorilla Bow: A Unique Resistance Band System